Freddy Juarez

-Freddy Juarez (born April 1, 1978) is an American soccer coach and former player.
+Freddy Juarez (born April 1, 1978) is an American soccer coach and player.
 He is currently an assistant coach with Seattle Sounders FC.
 Juarez most recently was the head coach of Real Salt Lake in Major League Soccer.

 Playing career

 He began his professional career in 1998 with the El Paso Patriots.
 In 2004, he moved to the Minnesota Thunder for four seasons.